MartinUbl/unified-backup-bash-script/README.md

 setfacl -Rm u:arcibober:rx /etc/
 ```

-NOTE: the first command sets the defaults, so all files created in future has the same rule applied.
+NOTE: the first command sets the defaults, so all files created in future have the same rule applied.
 The second command manipulates ACLs of currently existing files